neam/dna-project-base-rest-api/README.md

 First deploy the code to dokku (see "Deploy using Dokku" below).

+Make sure that your dokku ssh key has port forwarding enabled (A user with root access to the dokku hosts needs to log in and run the `dokku-user-allow-port-forwarding.sh` bash script once after your ssh key has been granted access to dokku).

 Then, generate configuration as if running in ci:

     cd tests